 Sabrina Fuchs Abrams is Professor of English in the Master of Arts in Liberal Studies Program in the School for Graduate Studies.
 She holds a Ph.D. in English and Comparative Literature from Columbia University and a B.A. in English and American Literature from Harvard and Radcliffe Colleges.
-She is coordinator of the Master of Arts in Liberal Studies Program and the Advanced Certificates in Women's and Gender Studies and American Studies.
-She is the author of Mary McCarthy: Gender, Politics and the Postwar Intellectual and editor of <em>Transgressive Humor of American Women Writers and Literature of New York.
-She is founder and chair of the Mary McCarthy Society and is Book Review Editor of Studies in American Humor.
-She has been awarded an NEH summer fellowship for work on her current book, The Politics of Humor: New York Women of Wit, forthcoming from Penn State University Press.
+She is coordinator of Advanced Certificates in Women's and Gender Studies and American Studies.
+She is the author of New York Women of Wit in the Twentieth Century and Mary McCarthy: Gender, Politics and the Postwar Intellectual and editor of Transgressive Humor of American Women Writers and Literature of New York.
+She is founder and chair of the Mary McCarthy Society and Associate Editor of Studies in American Humor.
+Her teaching and research interests include modern American literature and culture, women writers, women's humor, and race, ethnicity, and gender studies.

 Degrees

-• M.A. in English and Comparative Literature from Columbia University
+• Ph.D in English and Comparative Literature from Columbia University

 • B.A. in English and American Literature from Harvard University